rothirschtec/www.rothirsch.tech/content/posts/en/projects/sbc-cluster/sbc-cluster-drbd-pacemaker.md

     Device     Boot Start      End  Sectors Size Id Type /dev/sda1        8192 33562623 33554432  16G 83 Linux

-End shows you a value of 33562623 so increment it by one and create the next partition with it:
+The end column shows you a value of 33562623 so increment it by one and create the next partition with it:

     Command (m for help): n
     Partition type